daos-stack/daos/doc/user/datamover.md

 | --src=daos://<pool/cont\> \| <path\>  | the source path      |
 | --dst=daos://<pool/cont\> \| <path\>  | the destination path |

+!!! note
+    In DAOS 1.2, only directories are supported as the source or destination.
+    Files, directories, and symbolic links are copied from the source directory.

 #### Examples

 Copy a POSIX container to a POSIX filesystem: